mikejonestechno/bitburner-scripts/docs/03gameplay.md

 ## Scan Analyze Network

-I previously created a `scan()` function that output the network Map with a simple branch representation.
+I previously created a `scan()` function that output the network servers with a simple branch representation.

 This was renamed to `scanAnalyze()` and server properties added.
 It will now output similar information to the terminal `scan-analyze` command.